radicalbit/rbd-docs/contribution/main.rst

 How to include code
 ___________________

 #.
-Commit your code to the rbp-docs-code repository.
+Commit your code to the `rbp-docs-code repository <http://github.com/radicalbit/rbp-docs-code>`_.
 Use the *snippets/* directory for scripts, short pieces of code and anything that doesn't require a proper verification and compilation.
 Use the *src/* directory for everything else.
 #.
 Use the remote-code-block directive to include your code